-A Residential Advisor(RA) is a student staff member of the Office of Residence Life who works and lives in on-campus housing.
-The RA shares the responsibility for implementing the basic goals of the Office of Residence Life by promoting individual and community development through educational and social programs.
-The RA's role consists of several components-including being a campus resource to residents, a peer counselor, a community builder, and assisting with both College and Residential Life policy enforcement.
-The RA reports directly to the Residential Coordinator of the community in which he or she resides and works collaboratively with the Director of Residence Life and the Office Manager.
+An R.A.
+(Residential Advisor) is a student staff member of Residence Life who works and lives in on-campus housing.
+The R.A. shares the responsibility for implementing the basic goals of Residence Life by promoting individual and community development through educational and social programs.
+The R.A.'s role consists of several components-including being a campus resource to residents, a peer counselor, a community builder, and assisting with both College and Residential Life policy enforcement.
+The R.A. reports directly to the Residential Coordinator of the community in which he or she resides and works collaboratively with the Director of Residence Life and the Office Manager.
 Remember that they are there to help you.

-ForAn RA will be available each night for student assistance.
-For the Founders Green, please contact the Latrobe House 24-hour security/hospitality front desk at 410.462.7500 and ask for the RA on duty.
-The desk assistant will contact the RA on duty and he or she will then contact you.
+Please contact the Latrobe House 24-hour security/hospitality front desk at 410.462.7500 and ask for the R.A. on duty.
+The desk assistant will contact the R.A. on duty and he or she will then contact you.

-Meyerhoff House please contact the Meyerhoff 24-hour security/hospitality front desk at 443.552.1600.
-The desk assistant will contact the RA on duty and he or she will then contact you.
+Please contact the Meyerhoff 24-hour security/hospitality front desk at 443.552.1600.
+The desk assistant will contact the R.A. on duty and he or she will then contact you.

-For Mount Royal and Gateway please contact the 24 hour security/hospitality desk at Gateway at 410.225.5286.
-The desk assistant will contact the RA on duty and he or she will then contact you.
+Please contact the 24 hour security/hospitality desk at Gateway at 410.225.5286.
+The desk assistant will contact the R.A. on duty and he or she will then contact you.

-If you have a non-emergency question or concern, stop by the front desk or the RA apartment.
-Also remember that they are busy students, so if you do not receive an answer fairly quickly, please call, email or stop by the Office of the Residential Coordinator for your building.
-If you still cannot reach a staff member in your community at that point you can also contact the Office of Residence Life at (410) 225-2398 or email@example.com for assistance.
+If you have a non-emergency question or concern, stop by the front desk or the R.A. apartment.
+Also remember that they are busy students, so if you do not receive an answer fairly quickly, please call, email or stop by the office of the Residential Coordinator for your building.
+If you still cannot reach a staff member in your community at that point you can also contact Residence Life at (410) 225-2398 or email@example.com for assistance.

-With the exception of fish in an aquarium (aquarium size limited to ten gallons), pets are not permitted in college housing.
-This includes visiting pets, like friends' dogs or stray cats.
-Pets found in student apartments will be removed by Residence Life staff or the appropriate city agency.
-Students will be billed for cleaning and will be subject to disciplinary action.
-Residents are strongly discouraged from feeding stray animals.
+With the exception of fish in an aquarium (no larger than ten gallons), pets are not permitted in college housing.
+This includes visiting pets, like friend's and family's dogs or stray animals.
+If an unauthorized animal is found in a student’s apartment, the student will have 48 hours to remove the animal.
+Students will be billed for cleaning or any other related expenses and will be subject to disciplinary action.

 Disability Accommodations in Housing